 It’s December, which means the countdown to Christmas has officially begun!
 With Christmas lights and trees going up, holiday preparations can come with a side of guilt as we hear of yet another country rejecting UK recycling or the ongoing impact of plastic on our environment.
 As a company that offers B2B recycling services, we thought we’d take a look at how to have an eco-friendly Christmas, plus how to minimise the amount of waste Christmas generates.

-Check your tree
+Is your tree environmentally friendly?

 While you may think that buying a ‘real’ Christmas tree is the environmentally friendly option,the truth is a little more complicated.
 Making sure that you source a sustainably grown tree (look for FSC certification) from a local retailer will significantly reduce your tree’s carbon footprint.
 For those who prefer to use an artificial tree, you don’t have to feel that you are negatively impacting the earth.
 Plastic trees that are taken care of and used for a minimum of ten years actually have a lower carbon footprint than buying a real tree every year.
 The key here?
 To be mindful of what you buy and how you use it.

-Cards and Wrapping Paper
+Eco friendly Christmas Cards and Wrapping Paper

 We all love to look at piles of presents under the tree, wrapped beautifully with ribbons and shiny paper.
 The truth, however, is that these shiny ribbons and paper are made from plastic and not recyclable.
 Yes, websites advocate wrapping your presents in brown or white paper and tying with string, but if you have children you may feel a little Scrooge-like doing this.
 A good rule of thumb with wrapping paper is, avoid the bling and use the scrunch test; if you can scrunch it into a ball you can recycle it.